 Welcome to Child Development Center!

-It is exciting that in the past two years we have seen an increase in media coverage about children with special needs.
+It is exciting that in the past few years we have seen an increase in media coverage about children with special needs.
 In Qatar, World Autism Awareness day is celebrated by many organizations and the community support has been astounding.
-There are now more than four annual conferences in Doha held that address inclusion, special needs, and education.
-The formation of the National Autism Working Group under the Mental Health Strategy of the Supreme Health Council of Qatar, where most parties have come together in developing a roadmap to optimal ASD management and services in Qatar is a major accomplishment and indication of the urgent need for action.
+There are nowmore than four annual conferences in Doha held that address inclusion, special needs, and education including our Autism Outreach and Training Symposium.
+His Excellency the Prime Minister and Interior Minister Sheikh Abdullah bin Nasser bin Khalifa al-Thani launched the National Autism Plan (2017-2021) in April which helps in developing adequate general and professional support for autistic people.

 However, there remains work to be done.
 Data proves that early diagnosis, intervention and remediation through intensive therapy give children the best possibility to ultimately lead meaningful lives.

 I will remain an ardent supporter and advocate for special needs children.